tvlabs/edge264/README.md

 $ ./edge264_play-cc video.264
 ```

 When debugging, the make flag `TRACE=1` enables printing headers to stdout in HTML format, and `TRACE=2` adds the dumping of all other symbols to stderr (*very large*).
 A test program is also provided, that browses files in a `conformance` directory, decoding each `<video>.264` and comparing its output with the pair `<video>.yuv`.
-On the set of 134 official AVCv1 conformance bitstreams, 19 files are decoded perfectly, the rest using yet unsupported features.
+On the set of official [AVCv1 conformance bitstreams](https://www.itu.int/wftp3/av-arch/jvt-site/draft_conformance/), 19 files are known to decode perfectly, the rest using yet unsupported features.

 ```sh
 $ ./edge264_test-cc